The Harvard MBA:

 The cornerstone of the Harvard MBA is its pioneering Case Method approach to classroom learning.
 Instead of lectures, the professor facilitates a class discussion and cold-calls students to contribute their diverse perspectives on an issue or problem.
 As a Harvard MBA student, you can expect to read as many as 500 cases in two years!

-Learn more about it on Harvard’s YouTube Channel:
+Learn more about this method on Harvard’s YouTube Channel:

 Typically, you will read two or three 10-20 page cases the night before and discuss them in the morning with your small study group in preparation for class.
 The cases are written from the perspective of a manager (called the “protagonist”) of a real organization facing a real-life business challenge.
 You’ll get some background and facts (often incomplete information) about a situation and will be left with a key business decision that the protagonist must make.
 Then you need to put yourself in the protagonist’s shoes and decide what you would do in that situation to achieve the protagonist’s business goals.